25 Things To Do In Ladakh 2026

 Trekking - Trekking is one of the best activities to do in Ladakh.
 Some of the most popular treks here are the Chadar Trek, Stok Kangri Trek, Kang Yatse Trek, Markha Valley Trek and many more.

-Try out the local cuisine - Ladakhi cuisine is greatly influenced by the cuisines of the neighbouring countries such as Tibet, Bhutan, etc. Trying out the local cuisines is one of the most interesting activities in Ladakh especially for a foodie.
+Try Out the Local Cuisine: Ladakhi cuisine is greatly influenced by the cuisines of the neighbouring countries, such as Tibet.
+Trying out the local cuisines is one of the most interesting activities in Ladakh, especially for a foodie.

-Go camping near Tso Moriri Lake - The stunning landscape of Ladakh presents several ideal sites to go camping in this region.
-This is the largest lake in Ladakh and it is a great place for camping as well as bird watching.
+Go camping near Tso Moriri Lake: The stunning landscape of Ladakh presents several ideal sites for camping in this region.
+This is the largest lake in Ladakh, and it is a great place for camping as well as birdwatching.

 1. Enjoy Bactrian Camel Safari: Head to Hunder and enjoy riding on the back of a double humped Bactrian Camel.
 During your ride through the mesmerizing sand dunes, try to catch a glimpse of the stunning Nubra and Shyok rivers.